-- 5.8.1 Wherever possible, purchase cards will be used for low value transactions and where there are no mandated procurement contracts in place.
-However, in the limited exceptional circumstances when purchase cards cannot be used, the Executive Head of Finance may provide petty cash accounts to meet minor expenditure on behalf of the Council. - 5.8.2 The Executive Head of Finance or Senior Accountant (Transactions) will: - (i) Prescribe rules for operating these accounts; - (ii) Determine the amount of each imprest account; - (ii) Maintain a record of all transactions and cash advances made; - (iii) Periodically review the arrangements for the safe custody and control of these advances. - 5.8.3 Requests for additional funds to be transferred into petty cash accounts must be made to the Executive Head of Finance.
-Arrangements for such transfers will be made by Senior Accountancy staff, following direction from the Executive Head of Finance. - 5.8.4 Employees operating an imprest account will: - Obtain and retain vouchers to support each payment from the imprest account.
-Where appropriate, an official receipted VAT invoice must be obtained.
+- 5.8.1 Wherever possible, corporate Purchas Cards should be used for low value transactions and where there are no mandated procurement contracts in place.
+However, in the limited circumstances when Purchase Cards cannot be used, the Strategic Director of Finance and Customer Services may provide petty cash accounts to meet minor expenditure on behalf of the Council. - 5.8.2 The Strategic Director of Finance and Customer Services or Chief Accountant will: - Prescribe rules for operating these accounts; - Determine the amount of each imprest account; - Instruct services to maintain a record of all transactions and cash advances made; and - Periodically review the arrangements for the safe custody and control of these advances. - 5.8.3 Requests for additional funds to be transferred into petty cash accounts must be made to the Strategic Director of Finance and Customer Services.

-- (ii) Make adequate arrangements for the safe custody of the account. - (iii) Produce cash and all vouchers to the total value of the imprest amount. - (iv) Record transactions promptly. - (v) Reconcile and balance the account at least monthly; reconciliation sheets to be signed and retained by the imprest holder. - (vi) Ensure that the float is never used to cash personal cheques or to make personal loans and that the only payments into the account are the reimbursement of the float and change relating to purchases where an advance has been made. - (vii) Provide the Executive Head of Finance with a certificate of the value of the account held at 31 March each year.
+Arrangements for such transfers will be made by the Chief Accountant, following direction from the Strategic Director of Finance and Customer Services. - 5.8.4 Employees operating an imprest account will: - Obtain and retain vouchers to support each payment from the imprest account.
+Where appropriate, an official receipted VAT invoice must be obtained; - Make adequate arrangements for the safe custody of the account including access to the account; - Produce cash and all vouchers to the total value of the imprest amount.
+Record transactions promptly; - Reconcile and balance the account at least monthly; reconciliation sheets to be signed and retained by the imprest holder; - Ensure that the float is never used to cash personal cheques or to make personal loans and that the only payments into the account are the reimbursement of the float and change relating to purchases where an advance has been made; and - Provide the Strategic Director of Finance and Customer Services with a certificate of the value of the account held at 31 March each year.